chrisjalinsky/dhcp-pxe-coreos/README.md

 CoreOS PXE Boot Environment
 ===================

-The following environment PXE boots a kubernetes cluster onto bare metal servers.
-This is currently implemented with Virtualbox VMs, but should cover different server types.
-The use case is local Kubernetes cluster.
+The following environment PXE boots a Kubernetes cluster (1 master, 2 nodes) onto bare metal servers.
+This is currently implemented with 3 Virtualbox VMs, but should cover different scenarios.
+This use case is for building a local Kubernetes cluster onto bare metal servers.

 Included is a custom Docker build web application that is exposed and load balanced on the local network.
-It will be pulling it's image from a private Docker Registry which will be built as well.
+It will be pulling it's image from a private Docker Registry, which will be built as well.

 ###Overview:
 * Manually add 3 bare metal servers (or Virtualbox) to local network (192.168.0.0/24)